Chris1114/bulltrue/README.md

 Codewise, I built this on an array of objects.
 I was hoping to expand my understanding of objects, but it ended up not being very different from v1.0 The only real difference is teh syntax for accessing the values.
 I built in counters for stats and made the game a little bit more responsive to how the player is doing.

-If nothing else, I succeeded in making the buttons bigger, as the are not half of the screen!
+If nothing else, I succeeded in making the buttons bigger, as the are now half of the screen!
+I also added 10 more facts and made it select them in random order.
+After FACT #10 the game gives you the chance to either stop and see your stats or to take another 10 to improve your score.
+The score is now displayed as the percentage of correct answers.